godotengine/godot-website/collections/_article/dev-snapshot-godot-3-1-beta-11.md

 ## Downloads

 The download links are not featured on the [Download](/download) page to avoid confusion for new users.
-Instead, browse our download repository and fetch the editor binary and export templates that matches your platform and Godot flavour:
+Instead, browse our download repository and fetch the editor binary and export templates that matches your platform and Godot flavor:

 - [Classical build](https://github.com/godotengine/godot-builds/releases/3.1-beta11) (GDScript, GDNative, VisualScript)
 - [Mono build](https://github.com/godotengine/godot-builds/releases/3.1-beta11) (C# support + all the above).
 You need to have MSbuild installed to use the Mono build.
 However, this build no longer mandates a specific Mono SDK version; it comes bundled with Mono 5.18.